WELLNESS, WELL-PLAYED – Music and your Mental Health

 SOUNDS LIKE TEEN SPIRIT: Helping Teens Tune In

-For teenagers, music frequently provides a means to identify and label emotions.
+For teenagers, music frequently provides a means to identify and to label emotions.
 In music with lyrics, teenagers express happiness and sadness, frustrations and relief.
 Music helps to express issues arising from relationships with family or friends.
 When teenagers use music as a mood-modifier, it can be used to reinforce and perpetuate negative emotions as well as positive emotions.
-Learn how to:

-- use songs with lyrics to explore current topics, trends and experiences.
+- songs with lyrics can explore current topics, trends and experiences.

-- use music to help an anxious teen relax.
+- music can help an anxious teen relax or unblock their creativity.

-- discuss the benefits and harmful attributes of some music – yes, music can harm.
+- to discuss the benefits and harmful attributes of some music – yes, music can harm.

-- incorporate music in the classroom to set the tone of an assignment, or time of day.
+- to incorporate music in the classroom to set the tone of an assignment or time of day – building many memories.

-- write new lyrics to an existing song to explore creative writing and to uncover the educational experiences within it.
+- to write new lyrics to an existing song by exploring creative writing and uncovering the educational experiences within it.